Brolenso/tms-13-museum/README.md

       </td>
       <td>
         <h1>Museum Walk App</h1>
         <p>Museum Walk - pet-project application, that shows the museum's upcoming event, allows users to plan their visit by adding event to their calendar.
-App is localized into English, French and Russian, supports any screen orientation, can be opened via deeplink, has build-in Google Firebase Crashlytics, uploaded to TestFlight Internal Testing.</p>
+App is localized into English, French and Russian, supports any screen orientation, can be opened via deeplink, has build-in Google Firebase Crashlytics, uploaded to Apple TestFlight Internal Testing.</p>
       </td>
     </tr>
   </table>